Rustan-ISAKOV/HorizDropDownMenu-Anim/README.md

 # Water Users Association (WUA)
-Design and Development of Management Information Systems, database and Corporate Web Site
+Design and Development of Management Information Systems, Database and Corporate Web Site

 1.Hera there is a graphic element of Database Web Interface: